dswah/pyGAM/README.md

 <img src=imgs/pygam_basis.png>

 GAMs extend generalized linear models by allowing non-linear functions of features while maintaining additivity.
-Since the model is additive, it is easy to examine the effect of each `X_i` on `Y` individually while holding all other predictors constant.
+Since the model is additive, it is easy to examine the effect of each $$X_i$$ on $$y$$ individually while holding all other predictors constant.

 The result is a very flexible model, where it is easy to incorporate prior knowledge and control overfitting.